 - an age of 45 years or over

-- obesity or overweight, or a body mass index (BMI) over 25
+- a body mass index (BMI) of 25 or higher

-- a waist circumference larger than 40 inches in males or over 35 inches in females
+- a waist circumference larger than 40 inches in males or 35 inches in females

 - a close relative with diabetes

-- a condition that increases insulin resistance, including PCOS, acanthosis nigricans, and nonalcoholic steatohepatitis
+- a condition that increases insulin resistance, including PCOS, acanthosis nigricans, and non-alcohol-related steatohepatitis

-- a history of gestational diabetes, or diabetes as a result of pregnancy
+- a history of gestational diabetes, which is diabetes during pregnancy

-- having given birth to an infant weighing over 9 pounds
+- having given birth to an infant weighing more than 9 pounds

-- having a disease that harden the arteries
+- having a disease that hardens the arteries

 - recent treatment with glucocorticoids or atypical antipsychotic medications

-If a doctor identifies any of these risk factors, they may recommend that the person has a screening for blood glucose levels.
+If a doctor identifies any of these risk factors, they may recommend that the person has a screening to check their blood glucose levels.

-Medical professionals advise repeating screening tests every 1 to 3 years if a person has these risk factors.
+Medical professionals advise repeating screening tests every 1–3 years for people with these risk factors.

-However, anyone who is concerned that they may have borderline diabetes should visit the doctor for testing and a proper diagnosis.
+However, anyone who is concerned that they may have borderline diabetes should visit a doctor for testing and a diagnosis.

 Prediabetes is reversible, but it is often easier to prevent than treat.
-Lifestyle factors are the primary causes of prediabetes, and making changes in some aspects of life can significantly reduce risk factors.
+Lifestyle factors are the primary cause of prediabetes, and making changes in some aspects of life can significantly reduce the risk.

-A balanced, nutritious diet that moderates sugar intake and regular exercise can help reverse borderline diabetes.
+Alongside regular exercise, a balanced, nutritious diet that moderates sugar intake can help reverse borderline diabetes.